-Assessment: HSC course only

-External examination Internal Assessment %

-Knowledge and understanding of course 50

-2 1⁄2 hour written examination measuring student content

-achievement in a range of syllabus outcomes.
-50

-Skills in comprehending texts,

-English Studies external examination is communicating ideas and using

-OPTIONAL , and if completed, will contribute to language accurately, appropriately and
+Assessment: HSC course only External examination Internal Assessment % 2 1⁄2 hour written examination measuring student Knowledge and understanding of course content 50 achievement in a range of syllabus outcomes.
+50 English Studies external examination is OPTIONAL , and if completed, will contribute to the awarding of an ATAR.
+Skills in comprehending texts, communicating ideas and using language accurately, appropriately and effectively

-the awarding of an ATAR. effectively